 • Employers who train their Managers/Supervisors in compliance initiatives, have a “good faith Defense” if there are future workplace litigations;

-• Your Organization can demonstrate that they provide good judgement when litigation issues arise.
+• Your Organization can demonstrate that they provide good judgment when litigation issues arise.
 That means if the Organization can demonstrate that they train Managers/Supervisors, they will prove that they train for success;

 • Teach Managers/Supervisors the most volatile issues that they will face as Managers and how to mitigate those issues;